 Episode five saw former Coronation Street stars taking over as Paula Lane appeared as mum-to-be Vera Sands, while Julia Haworth joined the cast as strict mum Doris Owen.
 Both actresses shone in their roles, with Vera facing a hard time after discovering her daughter, Elaine, wasn't well, while Doris's teenage daughter, Janette, went through the ordeal of giving up her newborn baby for adoption.
 You can read our full recap of episode five here.

 The penultimate episode of the season saw Trixie making waves on the radio as she spoke openly and frankly about workmen's rights for an abortion.
 He views might not have been shared by everyone at Nonnatus House, but she put forward an excellent argument and her option lead to student midwife Nancy Corrigan revealing the huge secret that she had an illegitimate daughter, a secret that had been covered up by the Catholic Church for years.
 The episode also saw Sister Frances come up with the idea of holding information evenings for Asian expectant mothers, where Miss Higgins shocked everyone by speaking fluent Punjabi!
 You can read our full recap of episode six here.

-What happened in the seventh and final episode of season 10?
+What happened in the seventh and final episode?

 We also saw Lucille and Cyril announce their wedding would take place at Christmas in Poplar, Nancy standing her ground when she rescued her daughter from the orphanage she was living in, and Fred offer some beautiful words of wisdom to a family who discovered their newborn baby, Robert, had been born with Down's syndrome.
 You can read our full recap of the final episode here.